 - Work With Your Arm: For optimum ergonomic value we recommend that the majority of your mouse movement be performed with movement coming from the arm.
 By doing so a neutral alignment of the wrist can be maintained.
 Finer small movements can be achieved by slight deflection of the wrist and flexing of the fingers, especially if the mouse sensor speed is set to "High".

 - Reduce Your Clicking: Repetitive clicking can be greatly reduced through the options available in the Evoluent Mouse Manager Software.
 Setting an "auto-click" for either the left or right clicks can significantly reduce the number of clicks needed to be performed by the fingers.
 In addition, multiple movements, clicks, and awkward keyboard reaches can be combined to a single click by pre-programming common actions to one of the buttons.
-Advanced users can even set "program specific" settings which will automatically apply when switching between various applications.
+"Program specific" settings which will automatically apply when switching between various applications can also be created.

 |For pricing, availability or to order this product, visit our online store.|

 |VMCR|| Evoluent VerticalMouse C Series, Right hand, Corded||112.50|

 |MP1|| Evoluent Wrist Support Mouse Pad, rigid one piece 7" x 7" mousing surface with attached gel wrist pad||55.00 |